 Upon receipt of notice that LEARN is involved in litigation as a party to a lawsuit LEARN is issued a subpoena by a party to a lawsuit in which it is not a party, or if LEARN receives information that would lead a reasonable person to anticipate the possibility of litigation, the Records Custodian shall immediately take steps to ensure that paper records and electronically stored information related to the litigation or potential litigation are preserved from deletion or destruction.
-Action to preserve records and electronically stored information shall include, but are not limited to, the postponing or canceling of any automatic deletion of electronically stored information until relevant information and documents can be identified and stored, notification to employees of a "litigation hold" to prevent the deletion and destruction of documents that might be related to the litigation or potential litigation, and the identification of documents and information that are subject to preservation.
-This "litigation hold" triggers the duty to preserve documents, such as transitory messages, that otherwise could be deleted under LEARN's record retention policy.
+Action to preserve records and electronically stored information shall include, but are not limited to, the postponing or canceling of any automatic deletion of electronically stored information and documents can be identified and stored, notification to employees of a "litigation hold" to prevent the deletion and destruction of documents that might be related to the litigation or potential litigation, and the identification of documents, such as transitory messages, that otherwise could be deleted under LEARN's record retention policy.